Pop quiz: What's the most dangerous activity to perform while driving?

 Answer: D. All of the above.
 Taking your eyes off the road, your hands off the wheel or your mind off driving can lead to fatal crashes.
 In 2008, nearly 6,000 people died in crashes involving a distracted driver, and a huge number—more than 500,000—were injured, according to the National Highway Traffic Safety Administration.

-In fact, driving while distracted is roughly equivalent to driving drunk, according to a recent editorial in The New England Journal of Medicine.
+In fact, driving while distracted is roughly equivalent to driving drunk, according to an editorial in The New England Journal of Medicine.
 Distractions endanger drivers, passengers, other motorists and pedestrians.

 Don't Text and Drive

-Texting on a cell phone or a handheld device is the most alarming practice because it involves all three types of distraction: visual, mental and manual.
+Texting on a cell phone or a handheld device is an alarming practice because it involves all three types of distraction: visual, mental, and manual.
 Research suggests drivers who use handheld devices are four times as likely to get into crashes serious enough to injure themselves.
-A texting ban is in place in 32 states across the U.S.
+As of September 2014, a texting while driving ban is in place in 44 states across the U.S.

-To stay safe on the road, avoid all of these distracting activities:
+To stay safe on the road, avoid these distracting activities: